WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 This is how you can add the terms and conditions to WooCommerce checkout pages.

-Along with linking to the Terms and Conditions page, you can add a PDF that customers can download and save.
+In addition to linking to the Terms and Conditions page, you can add a PDF that customers can download and save.
 This makes it easy for them to refer back to it later and ensures they have a fixed version, even if your policies change.

 To do this, first, add a Terms and Conditions section using FunnelKit Funnel Builder, as explained in the section above.